 “Nursing students are the future of nursing,” says Smith.
 “Their education is geared toward them being the providers of competent, safe and culturally appropriate care to populations of clients in a variety of settings.”

 Smith’s desire is to be a part of a health care system that reaches all segments of the population regardless of financial situation.
 “Homeless women are at a special risk of developing diseases,” says Smith.
-“Combine this with inaccessibility to health care and you have a situation that could result in increased sickness and disabilities [for this at-risk population].”
+“Combine this with inaccessibility to health care and you have a situation that could result in increased sickness and disabilities .”

 African-American nurse Freida H. Outlaw, RN, DNSc, CS, of Haverford, received the Nursing Practice Award for the difference she has made–and continues to make–in the lives of children and families in crisis.
 As an advanced practice psychiatric nurse specialist, Outlaw has provided mental health services to a population of women who are most at risk for depression but least likely to seek care–single, poor, urban mothers.

 “It’s always been clear to me that I wanted to help people,” says Outlaw, “and although I could have gone on to be a doctor, I wanted to help people in a different way.
 I think it was a calling.
 I’ve always loved working with the underserved and needy populations.”

 Outlaw, who completed a postdoctoral fellowship at the University of Pennsylvania, recently accepted a position as a Research Fellow at the W.E.B.
 DuBois Research Institute at Harvard.
 There she plans to focus on educational issues, such as looking at children’s resilience and coping strategies.
 “We’ll be doing some research on the effect September 11 has had on children, particular regarding suicidal thoughts.
 We’ll be interviewing kids about their feelings about life since September 11.”

 Latest posts by Minority Nurse Staff (see all)